-Hazard avoidance

-The system is designed so that some classes of hazard simply cannot arise.

-Hazard detection and removal

-The system is designed so that hazards are detected and removed before they result in an accident.
+- Hazard avoidance - The system is designed so that some classes of hazard simply cannot arise. - Hazard detection and removal - The system is designed so that hazards are detected and removed before they result in an accident. - Damage limitation - The system includes protection features that minimise the damage that may result from an accident.

-Damage limitation

-The system includes protection features that minimise the damage that may result from an accident.

-Safety specification

-- The goal of safety requirements engineering is to identify protection requirements that ensure that system failures do not cause injury or death or environmental damage. - Safety requirements may be 'shall not' requirements i.e. they define situations and events that should never occur. - Functional safety requirements define: - Checking and recovery features that should be included in a system - Features that provide protection against system failures and external attacks

-Define safety and safety critical (SC) systems

-- Perform hazard analysis on SC systems - Understand the processes for safety assurance in SC systems
+- Define safety and safety critical (SC) systems - Perform hazard analysis on SC systems - Understand the processes for safety assurance in SC systems - Construct a safety case for an SC system